Lemons, Lavender, & Laundry

 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-This hardly deserves an entire section devoted to the directions.
+This hardly deserves an entire section devoted to “instructions” on how to clean a lampshade.
 Simply roll the lint roller all over the shade, and the dust comes right off.
-I had to change the roller tape halfway through because after it fills with dust, it loses the stickiness that pulls the dust from the shade.
-Take a look at the difference on my daughter’s lamp shade.
+If you notice the lint roller tape filling with dust, simply tear off the sheet and keep going.

 Love it?
 Pin it!